June holds reign as the hottest month in

 February through

-September, with an average maximum UV index of 12, are months with the highest UV index in Aden.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for the average person.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index value of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for the average person.

-Note: A typical high UV index of 12 in June suggests the following recommendations:
+Note: The maximum daily UV index of 12 in June converts into the following recommendations: